What’s new in Maths Matters Resources?

 NUMBER & ALGEBRA – MULTIPLICATION PHOTOGRAPHS – 50 x piles of 4 tomatoes

-This photograph was taken at one of the markets in Yangon, Myanmar.
+This photograph of tomatoes was taken at one of the markets in Yangon, Myanmar.
 Beautiful fresh tomatoes carefully placed into a lovely 4s pattern.
 Great for estimating a large quantity at a glance then finding a way to check your guess.
 Counting by 4s is so much faster than counting by 1s.

 How much might these cost?
 How many do you need to make a nice salad for 4 people?
 Or to make a tomato sauce for some pasta for 4 people?
 What’s the largest size tomato ever grown?
 What’s the smallest?
 How long does it take a tomato to grow?
 How tall does a tomato plant get?